 What if my case is urgent?
 Do you offer a fast track service?

 If your case is urgent and you need a quick completion, please advise your broker or case handler as to the deadline date and the reason why, we will then be able to offer a fast track service.

 Who instructs the valuation?

 It is highly recommended for speed and safety that the valuer is instructed by SoMo.
-A borrower will get a better deal this way as the valuer provides an indemnity insurance to the investors.
+Our borrowers get a better deal this way as the valuer provides indemnity insurance to the investors.

-However if a report has already been compiled then we may accept it provided that we are happy with the surveyor and it can be re-typed and the indemnity is attached.
+However if a report has already been compiled, we may accept it provided that we are happy with the surveyor, it can be re-typed and the indemnity is attached.

 What valuation figure do you work off?